Solar Eclipse Resources

 Photo credit: NASA's Scientific Visualization Studio

 The Night Sky Network and Astronomical Society of the Pacific have created and curated information for amateur astronomers and other informal educators.
 Below you'll find a presentation designed to prepare communities off the path of totality.
 There are also postcards that can be edited to include your organization's information and sent to a printer.
+Of course we have tons of other eclipse reources too, including fun educational demos and safety info.

 Important Update: Eclipse Viewing Safety Guide from the American Astronomical Society (AAS), includes a special addition on how to identify safe "eclipse glasses."